numpy/numpy/doc/source/user/tutorial-svd.rst

     >>> plt.imshow(np.transpose(reconstructed, (1, 2, 0)))

-should give you an image indistinguishable from the original one (although we do possibly introduce floating point errors for this reconstruction; in fact, it is possible that you see a warning message saying "Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers)."
+should give you an image indistinguishable from the original one (although we may introduce floating point errors for this reconstruction.
+In fact, is possible that you see a warning message saying "Clipping input data to the valid range for imshow with RGB data ([0..1] for floats or [0..255] for integers)."
 This is expected from the manipulation we just did on the original